How Old do you have to be to Get GED?

 Generally, those who are 18 years or older can take the GED without any additional requirements.
 All test-takers must provide valid identification and proof of Texas residency.

 A 14-year-old cannot directly take the GED test in most states, as the minimum age for testing is typically 16.
-However, some states allow 16 and 17-year-olds to take the GED under specific conditions, such as being officially withdrawn from school and obtaining parental consent.
+However, some states allow 16 and 17-year-olds to take the GED under specific conditions, such as being officially withdrawn from school and obtaining an official parental consent.

 For instance, Texas requires 16-year-olds to meet strict criteria, including proof of residency and parental permission, while other states may have similar requirements.
 Therefore, a 14-year-old would need to wait until they are at least 16 to pursue a GED, depending on state laws.